 The first geoglyph I laughed at, thinking it was the result of some late-night revelry by some drunk college kids, turned out be 3,000 years old.
 It was also the last one I laughed at.
 Some of them look all new and shiny but only because they're being preserved.

 But most of all…

 What must truly be appreciated is being able to partake in one of the greatest computer programs ever written; the flight path and rotation it makes when going from one spot to the next.
 Because it's basing it upon (1) the direction it's currently pointed, (2) the direction it's going to end up pointed, (3) the down angle it's pointed at, (4) the down angle it's going to end up pointed at, and (5) the distance between the two spots, it's basically generating a totally unique pattern every single time it lifts off.
 If you haven't watched a tour yet, you'll see what I mean.
 Sometimes you're going forward, sometimes backward, sometimes sideways like looking out the window of an airplane.
 While the individual spots are certainly interesting, the getting there is equally so.

 These videos are designed to be played in full-screen mode.
-Click on the little symbol on the tool bar to pop it open to full-screen size.
-The keyboard's left arrow key acts as an 'instant replay'.
-The tour's title opens a new window with the tour's database for the location of the individual spots.
+Click on the little symbol on the tool bar to pop them open.
+Each tour's title opens a new window with the tour's database for the location of the individual spots.